inkblobdev/samtala/README.md

 - [ ] enable samtala core to do tcp hole punching to connect to the peers.
 - [ ] implement distributed persistance on samtala core.

+Innitialy I'll focus on get this zig core functionall afterwards a gui can be implemented.

 ## Features

 - Decentralized, peer-to-peer chatrooms